 "We demonstrated again in this study that neonicotinoids are highly likely to be responsible for triggering CCD in honey bee hives that were healthy prior to the arrival of winter," said lead author Chensheng (Alex) Lu, associate professor of environmental exposure biology at HSPH.

 At one time, scientists suspected mites as the culprit, but this most recent study concluded the insecticides might make honey bees less resistant to mites or other parasites.
-There was also some question about whether practices of beekeepers -- who often travel with their hives to pollinate crops around the country -- were responsible for CCD.

 "The new study found that bees in the hives exhibiting CCD had almost identical levels of pathogen infestation as a group of control hives, most of which survived the winter.
 This finding suggests that the neonicotinoids are causing some other kind of biological mechanism in bees that in turn leads to CCD," stated a press release from HSPH.